The Bat (1959 film): Production

 RKO Pictures bought the rights to remake The Bat from Mary Pickford, who produced the original 1926 film adaptation for United Artists, the studio she founded in 1919 with Douglas Fairbanks, Charles Chaplin and D. W. Griffith.
+RKO stopped making movies.
+Film rights ultimately went into the hands of C.J.
+Tevlin, former head of RKO, who planned to make the film as an independent producer.

+In April 1959 Trevlin signed a deal with Allied Artists to make the film.
+Part of the budget came from American Broadcasting-Paramount Theatre.

+The film was written and directed by Crane Wilbur who had written the script for the popular 1953 film House of Wax starring Vincent Price.
+Filming started April 27, 1959.

+Release

-The Bat was released as a double feature with the Hammer horror film The Mummy.
+The Bat wound up in December 1959 on a double feature with the Hammer horror film The Mummy.

 Reception

 According to Turner Classic Movies, in an era of films featuring "rampaging aliens and sinister ghouls", The Bats period piece approach was not a crowd pleaser, although its reputation has improved over time.

+In a contemporary review of the film, The New York Times praised Moorehead's "good, snappy performance" and Crane Wilbur's direction.
+Variety called it "sluggish".

 Film critic Leonard Maltin awarded the film 2 1/2 out of 4 stars (a rating that he used more than any other rating), calling it "[a] faithful filming of Mary Roberts Rinehart-Avery Hopwood play".

 Allmovie gave the film a mixed review, complimenting the film's screenplay, but criticized the script's mechanical nature and lack of scariness, as well as the varying quality of performances from the cast.
 But they also stated, "While it's all done in a by-the-numbers manner, there's more than enough here to entertain whodunit fans".

-In a contemporary review of the film, The New York Times praised Moorehead's "good, snappy performance" and Crane Wilbur's direction.